 As noted above under "The Group is subject to a risk of changes to, or failure to comply with, legislation and regulation relating to capital adequacy and liquidity requirements" on 23 November 2016 the European Commission announced a further package of EU Banking Reforms, including changes to BRRD and MREL calibration and eligibility requirements.
-There remains uncertainty as to the final timing, calibration and implementation of these proposed reforms, and accordingly also on any impact these further changes may have on the Issuer's business.
+Most of the amendments to the EU Banking Reforms will start to apply by mid-2021 although some were to be applied as from 27 June 2019.
+An official Swedish government report published in December 2019 presents various proposals for legislative amendments necessary in order to adapt Swedish law to the EU Banking Reforms, most of which are expected to be applied from the end of December 2020.

-It is not possible to predict exactly how the powers and tools of the Swedish National Debt Office described in the BRRD and the Resolution Act will affect the Issuer and the Group.
+It is not possible to predict exactly how the powers and tools of the Swedish National Debt Office described in the BRRD and the Resolution Act (and any changes thereto) will affect the Issuer and the Group.
 Accordingly, it is not possible to assess the full impact of the BRRD and the Resolution Act on the Issuer and the Group.
-The powers and tools given to the Swedish National Debt Office are numerous and may have a significant impact on the Issuer, the Group and the Notes.
+The powers and tools given to the Swedish National Debt Office are numerous and the exercise of any of those powers or any suggestion of such exercise could materially adversely affect the rights of Noteholders, the price or value of the Notes and/or the ability of the Issuer to satisfy its obligations under the Notes.